 Community Support Specialist II

-Please send a resume and cover letter to Sara Berg, Director of Supportive Services, at email@example.com by October 3, 2018 with interviews to follow that deadline.
+Please send a resume and cover letter to Seth Abrams, Director of Housing Assistance Programs, at firstname.lastname@example.org by 12/20/18 with interviews to follow.

-- Provide individual assessment of participant needs.
+1. Provide individual assessment of participant needs.
 Assist the individual in meeting their goals.
-This includes a heavy emphasis on need for income, affordable and appropriate housing and other supportive services.
+This includes a heavy emphasis on goal planning with the need for income, affordable and appropriate housing, and other supportive services.

-- Provide assistance in locating and securing housing including landlord relations and independent living skills development.
-Address barriers and use creative problem-solving strategies to help participants gain independence.
+2. Provide assistance in locating and securing housing including landlord relations and independent living skills development.

-- Provide referral services to appropriate referral base, such as D&A, medical, MH, housing, vocational, educational and family services.
+3. Coordinate with the treatment team to provide referral services to appropriate referral base, such as drug and alcohol, medical, mental health, housing, vocational, and education.

-- Establish a supportive relationship with participants to assist them in improving their understanding of themselves including basic issues like respect for differences, individual uniqueness, creating and maintaining relationships and values and becoming part of the community.
+4. Establish a supportive relationship with participants to assist them in improving their understanding of themselves, including basic issues like respect for differences, individual uniqueness, creating and maintaining relationships, and values.

-- Advocate for appropriate entitlements and for access to appropriate services with other agencies.
+5. Advocate for appropriate entitlements, benefits, and for access to appropriate services with other agencies.

 Service Coordination-Administrative Involvement

-- Generate statistical and written reports as requested by her/his supervisor.
+3. Generate statistical and written reports as requested by their supervisor.